bitpay/gravityforms-plugin/README.md

 ***WARNING*** It is good practice to backup your database before installing plugins.
 Please make sure you create backups.

-***NOTE*** Your Maximum File Upload Size located inside your php.ini may prevent you from uploading the plugin.
+***NOTE*** Your Maximum File Upload Size located inside your php.ini may prevent you from uploading the plugin if it is less than 2MB.
 If this is the case just extract the contents of the Release into your Wordpress's wp-content/plugins folder.

 ## From source code